Melody of Silence

-The lady is playing a double flute, reclining on a cushion and believed to be a heirodoulos in Aphrodite's temple.
+The lady is playing a double flute and reclining on a cushion and believed to have lived in Aphrodite's temple.

-For the longest time I was stuck with the painting after painting the figure on the background, I just didn't know where to go next.
+For the longest time I was stuck with the painting after painting the figure on the background, I eventually painted a large black circle around her but just didn't know what to do next.

-But when I came back from a holiday in Cyprus I just knew I wanted her to be surrounded by the blue mediterranean sky and also wanted her to be somewhere high, with a view of the sky.
+Until I came back from a holiday in Cyprus, then I just knew I wanted her to be surrounded by the blue Mediterranean sky and also wanted her to be somewhere high up, with a magnificent view of the sky.

 Silence is beautiful.
 Being in the moment.